nonatomiclabs/nonatomiclabs.github.io/content/blog/2015-09-02-facebook-to-pocket/2015-09-02-facebook-to-pocket.md

-Title: Save Facebook articles to Pocket
+Title: Save Facebook Articles to Pocket
 Date: 2015-09-02 21:20
 Category: Productivity, iOS
 Summary: A simple Workflow to add articles found on Facebook to Pocket.